Boundary concentration phenomena for an anisotropic Neumann problem in $\mathbb{R}^2$: Abstract

 \section{Abstract}

 Given a smooth bounded domain $\Omega$ in $\mathbb{R}^2$, we study the following anisotropic Neumann problem

 where $\lambda>0$ is a small parameter, $0<p<2$, $a(x)$ is a positive smooth function over $\overline{\Omega}$ and $\nu$ denotes the outer unit normal vector to $\partial\Omega$.
-Under suitable assumptions on anisotropic coefficient $a(x)$, we construct solutions of this problem with arbitrarily many mixed interior and boundary bubbles which concentrate at totally different strict local maximum or minimal boundary points of $a(x)$ restricted to $\partial\Omega$, or accumulate to the same strict local maximum boundary point of $a(x)$ over $\overline{\Omega}$ as $\lambda\rightarrow0$.
+Under suitable assumptions on anisotropic coefficient $a(x)$, we construct solutions $u_\lambda$ of this problem with arbitrarily many mixed interior and boundary bubbles which concentrate at totally different strict local maximum or minimal boundary points of $a(x)$ restricted to $\partial\Omega$, or accumulate to the same strict local maximum boundary point of $a(x)$ over $\overline{\Omega}$ as $\lambda\rightarrow0$.
+Furthermore, for these bubbling solutions $u_\lambda$ we compute the delicate expansion of the corresponding energy